cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Local file inclusion (and friends), again.

-Note that Exam Cram seems to imply that the Security+ test will make a distinction between the ability to access the server’s filesystem in unexpected ways (directory traversal) and the ability to access restricted portions of an application (privilege escalation).
+Note that Exam Cram seems to imply that the Security+ test will make a distinction between the ability to access the server's filesystem in unexpected ways (directory traversal) and the ability to access restricted portions of an application (privilege escalation).

 * [Local File Inclusion Attacks](../notes/local-file-inclusion-attacks.md)

 ### Replay Attack

 This is about *replaying* previous requests, possibly with altered data.
-Think Burp Suite’s “repeater” module.
+Think Burp Suite's "repeater" module.

 Session replay attacks are a variation of this where a session cookie is intercepted and presented again to a web server in order to gain the access of the authenticated user.

-Replay attacks can be guarded against by using nonces, timestamps (though I’d personally be wary of this — seems like asking for a race condition), or rapidly rotating identifiers (such as a session cookie that is replaced with every request).
+Replay attacks can be guarded against by using nonces, timestamps (though I'd personally be wary of this - seems like asking for a race condition), or rapidly rotating identifiers (such as a session cookie that is replaced with every request).

 Apparently, some web apps accept session ID GET parameters *before* a user is even logged in.
 This means that if a target is induced to click on a link containing such a parameter, then the attacker will be able to use the same link (with the attacker-supplied session parameter) to log in as if they were the user! ☠️